aiidateam/aiida-quantumespresso/docs/source/devel_guide/workchains.rst

             'parameters': self.inputs.parameters
         }

-The values in the dictionary need to be instances of :class:`aiida.orm.data.Data` or a dictionary.
+The values in the dictionary need to be instances of :class:`aiida.orm.nodes.data.Data` or a dictionary.
 The |BaseRestartWorkChain|
-will make sure that bare dictionaries will be wrapped in :class:`~aiida.orm.data.parameter.ParameterData` instances.
+will make sure that bare dictionaries will be wrapped in :class:`~aiida.orm.nodes.data.dict.Dict` instances.

 Error handling
 ==============